C-Gongja/C-Gongja/README.md

 [ROS2 Simulation](https://github.com/C-Gongja/f1tenth_gym_ros.git) <br>

 ## AI Connect 4
-Design an AI algorithm to efficiently and competitively play the game of connect-4.
+Design an AI algorithm to efficiently and competitively play the game of connect-4. <br>
-Developed an AI agent for Connect 4 using the minimax algorithm (based on Q-Learning) and alpha-beta pruning to optimize game strategy and performance.
+Developed an AI agent for Connect 4 using the minimax algorithm (based on Q-Learning) and alpha-beta pruning to optimize game strategy and performance. <br>
 Designed a graphical user interface (GUI) using Pygame, providing an interactive and user-friendly platform for playing Connect 4.

 [repo](https://github.com/C-Gongja/connect_4_ai) <br>

 ## Youtube video controller using HGD
+A YouTube Controller using hand gesture recognition, employing the MediaPipe library for Python.<br>
+Use the pre-trained hand gesture detection (hgd) model that was initially developed by Kazuhito00.<br> Used translated version.I developed a Java-based YouTube video controller to extract outputs from a Python-based HGD and integrate them seamlessly.<br>
 [repo](https://github.com/C-Gongja/hgd_youtube_controller) <br>

 ## Enigma Machine
+The Enigma machine is a cipher device developed and used in the early- to mid-20th century to protect commercial, diplomatic, and military communication.
+It was employed extensively by Nazi Germany during World War II, in all branches of the German military.
+The Enigma machine was considered so secure that it was used to encipher the most top-secret messages. <br> -wikipedia- <br>
 [repo](https://github.com/C-Gongja/Enigma-Machine) <br>

 ## BigNum Calculator
+We often seen fixed-precision integers.
+For example, int64_t, uint32_t in C/C++, i64, u32 in Rust.
+These integers have a fixed width and a limited numbers they can represent. <br>
+If the number were any larger (or smaller), the representation is incorrect.
+For example, in C (uint32_t) 0xffffffff + 1 == 0. <br>
+This may be very in-convenient and error prone when we are carrying out large scale computations.<br>
+However, integer in Python doesn't seem to have this limitation and can represent arbitrary precisions.
+You can calculate any integer operations without worrying the upper bound or lower bound.<br>
+This caculator can computes large scale computations.<br>
 [repo](https://github.com/C-Gongja/BigNum-Calculator) <br>

 ## Car Counting